edward-jazzhands/jazzy_timer/README.md

 ```
 In this scenario, simply unpack the nested tuple in a separate step.

 Thats it!
 There's nothing else to memorize.
+There's also no dependencies, it only uses standard library.

 *All utilities in the "jazzy" series follow the Radical Simplicity design philosophy.*